 Jared creates documentary books, which are a way for clients to have a lot of images at a lower price.
 The expense is very minimal for this type of book, as it does not require retouching or much of Jared’s time.

-3. Share about Books Everywhere
+3. Share About Books Everywhere

 As a photographer who is interested in selling physical products to make money and delight clients, sharing the books you sell is an important part of creating awareness.
 When your clients see you share about books on every platform, they will then have it in their minds they may spend money on these items.
+Thus, helping you make money as a wedding photographer.

 This means you should share about books on your website, blog, email campaigns, social media accounts, online gallery, and your studio.
 Anywhere your clients will interact with you and your products and services, be sure to incorporate books.